 Social media refers to Internet technologies, tools, and services that allows a community of users to create, publish, and repurpose content, including text, photos, video, images, and links to other websites.
 Users of social media do so to extend the reach of their personal and professional networks, find others with similar interests, help them share information, and collaborate on new ideas and projects.

 The University of Texas at Arlington strives to maintain clear and consistent messages to its many constituents through various communications channels and platforms, including social media.
-Social media is different from traditional forms of communication because it doesn’t just provide a mechanism for information dissemination but an opportunity to hear directly from and converse with constituents, such as students, faculty, staff, parents, fans, and friends.
+Social media is different from traditional forms of communication because it doesn’t just provide a mechanism for information dissemination, but also an opportunity to hear directly from and converse with constituents, such as students, faculty, staff, parents, fans, and friends.

 The primary platforms currently used by UTA are:

 Departments and programs across campus such as University Communications, Athletics, Campus Recreation, Undergraduate Recruitment, and others are also successfully using social media to communicate with key audiences.
 See a page of social media links.

 Social media usage at UTA is governed by the same policies that govern all other forms of communication including:

 The policies, procedures and guidelines on this site will evolve over time as social media evolves.
 Please refer back as needed for the most current information.

 A picture’s worth a thousand words.
 All UTA social media sites should incorporate the University’s identity marks in its profile to communicate to fans, followers and viewers that the content found on the site is official and reliable.
 Contact the Office of University Communications for assistance in creating customized icons for use on social media sites.